Cecilia CassingerSenior Lecturer, Degree of Doctor

 Prior to joining the Department of Strategic Communication in 2013, I worked as a lecturer at Essex Business School, University of Essex, and before that I wrote my PhD in marketing at the Department of Business Administration, Lund University

-I am currently involved in undergraduate and postgraduate teaching within the following subject areas: qualitative methods, marketing communication and planning, brand management, new media, and retail.
+I am currently involved in undergraduate and postgraduate teaching within the following subject areas: qualitative methods, marketing communication and planning, brand management, digital media, and retail.

 Recent research outputs

 Research output: Chapter in Book/Report/Conference proceeding › Book chapter